These homemade green vegan easy falafels are the perfect filling for a simple but delicious falafel wrap!

-In amongst all the smoothie bowls and baked goods, it sometimes becomes a bit lost that I actually have a heritage rich in traditional foods and I can’t wait to share this Lebanese childhood favourite recipe of mine! ( Side note – for another Lebanese inspired recipe check out my Fattoush salad in a jar Recipe!
+In amongst all the smoothie bowls and baked goods, it sometimes becomes a bit lost that I actually have a heritage rich in traditional foods.
+I can’t wait to share this Lebanese childhood favorite recipe of mine!
+(Side note – for another Lebanese-inspired recipe check out my Fattoush salad in a jar Recipe!)

-Although falafels are becoming more and more popular in the west, it might interest you to know ( if you don’t already) that falafels actually originate in the middle-east.
+Although falafels are becoming more and more popular in the west, it might interest you to know (if you don’t already) that falafels actually originate in the Middle Eastern region.

-Depending on where exactly you get them they are made slightly differently with some differing ingredients- although most are made up of a base of chickpeas, broad beans ( otherwise called fava beans) and a mix of onions, herbs and spices.
+Depending on where exactly you get them they are made slightly different with some differing ingredients – although most are made up of a base of chickpeas, broad beans (otherwise called fava beans), and a mix of onions, herbs, and spices.

-For these particular home-made easy falafel I’ve even used the traditional cooking method:
+For these particular homemade easy falafel, I have even used the traditional cooking method:

 Frying in oil!

-So, whilst this isn’t the healthiest option ( don’t worry I will be writing up a healthier version soon!), If you cook them right then the oil will crisp the outside of the falafel without absorbing any excess oil!
+So, whilst this isn’t the healthiest option (don’t worry I will be writing up a healthier version soon!), if you cook them right, then the oil will crisp the outside and the falafel will not absorb any excess oil!

 - Falafel burgers